Generated result

 Worked Examples:

-Capped challenge pack.
-A leader requests 40 questions for Signal alphabets sampler with Challenge review.
-The summary changes to Capped at when the eligible non-repeating pool is smaller than 40.
-The fix is to lower Question count, switch to Mixed practice, or broaden the focus before using the sheet.
+A group leader requests 40 questions for Signal alphabets sampler with Challenge review.
+If the summary shows Capped at, the eligible pool has fewer non-repeating items than requested.
+The practical fix is to lower Question count, switch to Mixed practice, or use a broader focus.

 FAQ: